 The California Mathematics Council Community Colleges (CMC3) was founded in 1972 to provide a forum through which Community College mathematics faculty in Northern and Central California shall express themselves professionally at a local, state and national level and to support mathematical activity by students and faculty.

-The CMC3 board meets three times a year, once in winter, once on the Sunday after the Tahoe conference and once in September.
+The CMC3 board meets three times a year, once in fall, once in winter, and once in spring.
 Our meetings are open to all members.
 Please contact any board member for information about our meetings.
-Feel free to peruse CMC3’s by-laws and constitution.
+Feel free to peruse CMC3's by-laws and constitution.

 |Secretary||Tracey Jackson||Santa Rosa Junior College|

 |Treasurer||Leslie Banta||Mendocino College|

 |Conference AV Specialist||Steve Blasberg, Larry Green, Manjit Kang||West Valley College, Lake Tahoe Community College, San Jose City College|

 |Membership Chair||Kevin Brewer||Solano Community College|

 |Student Poster Session Chair||Katia Fuchs||City College of City College|

 |MAA Liaison||Wade Ellis||West Valley College|